 top of page

-SIP Research - Participation
+SIP Research Participation

 Eligibility and Scope

-Research-related inquiry may be appropriate for:
+Research-related participation may be appropriate for individuals engaged in:

-• Licensed mental health clinicians
+• Licensed mental health practice

-• Clinicians with training in attachment-informed, trauma-informed, or experiential psychotherapy
+• Attachment-informed, trauma-informed, or experiential psychotherapy

 Preparation and Ethical Considerations

-• Familiarity with trauma-informed clinical practice
+• Familiarity with trauma-informed clinical principles

 • Sensitivity to dissociation, overwhelm, and attachment-related vulnerability